paulshryock/New-Project-Starter-Kit/_docs/environment-variables.md

 * `BUILD_ENV`

+## URLs

+Set the site and API URL's.
+On the production API server (such as Heroku), `API_URL` can match `SITE_URL` as long as the Netlify redirects are correctly configured.
+The GitHub Secret needs `/api` appended to `API_URL` in order to correctly ping Heroku and prevent Dyno sleeping.

+* `SITE_URL`
+* `API_URL`

 ## JSON Web Token

-Set this key in order to generate secure JWT for API authentication.
+Set this private key in order to generate secure a JWT for API authentication.
 Use a secure string, and keep it secure and private.
 Set this for local development, and on the production API server (such as Heroku).

 * `JWT_PRIVATE_KEY`